 But Jesus was using the idea of thirst in a Spiritual sense.

-Water usually symbolized, Torah, the Law, or wisdom, in the Jewish texts; but John used it to symbolize the Spirit, as in Isaiah, (almost 700 years earlier):
+Water usually symbolized, Torah, the Law, or wisdom, in the Jewish texts; but John used it to mean the Spirit, as in Isaiah, (almost 700 years earlier):

 "For I will pour water on the thirsty land, and streams on the dry ground; I will pour out my Spirit on your offspring, and my blessing on your descendants."
 (Isaiah 44:3),

-"but whoever drinks of the water that I will give him will never be thirsty again.
-The water that I will give him will become in him a spring of water welling up to eternal life,"
+"But whoever drinks of the water that I will give him will never be thirsty again.
+The water that I will give him will become in him a spring of water welling up to eternal life," (John 4:14).

 In the following verses His answer to their question of, "Can this be the Christ?" only leads to further discussion.